octoml/mlperf-loadgen-harness/README.md

 ## Setup

+Install requirement.txt in your Python 3.8 (virtual) environment.
-Install requirement.txt and requirements.dev.txt if developing in VSCode.
+Also install requirements.dev.txt if developing in VSCode.

-You may need to build the LoadGen wheel if the provided version (Linux/x64) doesn't match your setup.
+You may need to build the LoadGen wheel if the provided versions in the /bin folder (Linux x64 and aarch64) do not match your setup.
-It can be built via instructions [here](https://github.com/mlcommons/inference/tree/master/loadgen/demos/lon#setup)
+If necessary, it can be built via instructions [here](https://github.com/mlcommons/inference/tree/master/loadgen/demos/lon#setup)
 ```
 git clone --recurse-submodules https://github.com/mlcommons/inference.git mlperf_inference
 cd mlperf_inference/loadgen